With the overturning of Roe v. Wade Friday by the Supreme Court, the power to decide abortion access now depends on individual states.

 In 2020, the number of medication abortions exceeded the number of surgical abortions for the first time, according to the Guttmacher Institute.

-In "self-managed" cases, women do not undergo their abortions in a formal health care setting, according to the Guttmacher Institute.
+In "self-managed" cases of medication abortion, women do not undergo their abortions in a formal health care setting, according to the Guttmacher Institute.

 That’s in contrast with “supervised” cases where women undergo their abortions under the watchful eye of supervising clinicians.
 Currently, 19 states require clinicians to be physically present when the medication is administered, according to the Guttmacher Institute.

 Under the Supreme Court's ruling, each state will be able to determine access to medication abortion for its residents.
 If states ban or restrict abortion, that will include medication abortion.